wtrocki/ts-client-atlas/client/TeamsApi.md

   groupId: "32b6e34b3d91647abb20e7b8",
   // string | Unique 24-hexadecimal digit string that identifies the team for which you want to update roles.
   teamId: "bf325375e030fccba0091731",
-  // ApiTeamRoleView | The project roles assigned to the specified team.
+  // TeamRole | The project roles assigned to the specified team.
-  apiTeamRoleView: {
+  teamRole: {
     roleNames: [
-      "GROUP_CLUSTER_MANAGER",
+      "roleNames_example",
     ],
     teamId: "32b6e34b3d91647abb20e7b8",
   },
-  // boolean | Flag that indicates whether Application wraps the response in an `envelope` JSON object.
-Some API clients cannot access the HTTP response headers or status code.
-To remediate this, set envelope=true in the query.
-Endpoints that return a list of results use the results object as an envelope.
-Application adds the status parameter to the response body. (optional)
-  envelope: false,
-  // boolean | Flag that indicates whether the response body should be in the <a href=\"https://en.wikipedia.org/wiki/Prettyprint\" target=\"_blank\" rel=\"noopener noreferrer\">prettyprint</a> format. (optional)
-  pretty: false,
 };

 apiInstance.updateTeamRoles(body).then((data:any) => {